CDC says schools should cancel sports, band in areas with high COVID transmission - NewsBreak

 CDC says schools should cancel sports, band in areas with high COVID transmission

-ATLANTA ( WJW ) — the Centers for Disease Control and Prevention continues to update its COVID-19 guidance for K-12 schools, including how to safely have extracurricular activities.
+ATLANTA — The Centers for Disease Control and Prevention continues to update its COVID-19 guidance for K-12 schools, including how to safely have extracurricular activities.

 More on the agency’s guidance for K-12 school districts is available online here .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.